kytos/python-openflow/README.md

 [![Release][release-icon]][release-url]
 [![License][license-icon]][license-url]

-This is a subproject of the *Kytos* project.
-This is the library component, in charge of parsing OpenFlow messages to/from OpenFlow switches.

-With `python-openflow` you can parse binary OpenFlow messages into python objects, making easy to handle and understand theses messages.
-Also you can instanciate objects and pack them into a binary OpenFlow message.
+*python-openflow* is a low level library to parse OpenFlow messages.
+So if you open a socket and wanna read an OpenFlow packet, or wanna send a message to an OpenFlow switch, this is your best friend.

-This library was developed to be used with *Kytos* controller, but feel free to use this code in your projects/controller.
-Is a very simple and intuitive library that also can be used to create your own controller.
+This library is part of *Kytos* project and was developed to be used with *Kytos* controller, but feel free to use this library in your project/controller.
+Is a very intuitive and simple library.

-If you wanna more information about *Kytos project*, visit our main [web site][kytos-url].
+For more information about, please visit our [Kytos web site][kytos-url].

 ## Installing